darrturner5/Graphs-of-Sine/README.md

 # Graphs-of-Sine
 Creating a full equation that models my Colpitts Oscillator sine wave.

+Right now I am learning Trigonometry and the graphs of Sine and Cosine.
+I was curious to build my own model from a real life signal source.

 Using my Colpitts Oscillator build.
 The frequency is 1 MHz.
 The mathematical form of a sin wave is y = Asin(𝜔x)
 - Where A = Amplitude
 - Where 𝜔 = Rotations